Meet a woman who crawled under barbed wire to get on a professional stage.

 Four-time National Poetry Slam champion Taylor Mali connects stage and page.

-Expanding the tradition and language of jazz.
+The saxophonist/flutist/composer talks about expanding the tradition and language of jazz.

 Sam White loves Shakespeare and loves her hometown Detroit.
 So she emptied her bank account and started a site-specific professional theater company, Shakespeare in Detroit.
 It’s amazing.